jordanoverbye/jordanoverbye/README.md

-### 👋 Hi, I'm a Software Developer at Thinkmill who enjoys working with React, Node and GraphQL.
+### 👋 Hello, I'm a Engineer at Thinkmill who enjoys working with React, Node and GraphQL.

 📫 jordanoverbye@gmail.com